Xilinx/Vitis_Libraries/vision/docs/src/migrating-hls-video-library-to-vitis-vision.rst

 ---------------

 A template class to represent the 2D window buffer.
-It has three parameters to specify the number of rows, columns in window buffer and the pixel data type.
+It has three parameters to specify the number of rows, columns in th window buffer and the pixel data type.

-Class definition
+Class Definition
 ~~~~~~~~~~~~~~~~~

 .. code:: c